 General site rules

-- Take care of yourself, your belongings and have fun!
+- Take care of yourself and your belongings, relax and have fun!

-- Do not break branches off the trees – they grow slowly.
+- Do not break branches off trees, it disfigures them and they grow slowly.

-- Only sleep in designated camping areas or on the beds in the houses.
+- Only sleep in the designated camping areas or on the beds in the houses.

 - No white light after sunset.
-A very dim red light is all you need to see with at night once you are dark adapted.
+A very dim red light is all you need at night once you are dark adapted.
 This applies to the camping area as well as the telescope area.
 All houses must keep their curtains drawn and shade any light used inside.
 Beware of light-spill when doors are opened!

-- If you want to use your camera outside the specially marked “Astrophotography” area, please switch off your LCD display and cover it when you have to use it.
-A big black towel or even a jacket could be pulled over the camera and your head to prevent the light spilling and disturbing others.
+- If you want to use your camera outside the designated “Astrophotography” area, switch off your LCD display or cover it when you have to use it.
+A black towel, black t-shirt or a jacket can be pulled over the camera and your head to prevent the irritating light spill.

 - No cars may be driven with their headlights on in the proximity of the observing area between sunset and sunrise.
-If you plan on leaving during the evening, you must park in areas away from the observing area and walk up to the site.
-Please do not use your car alarm during the night if you are parked within the site borders.
+If you intend leaving during the night park your car some way away from the observing area and walk to the site.
+Please, do not activate your car alarm during the night.
 Switch off all interior vehicle lights and remember that your reverse lights are blindingly white, so park in such a way that you do not first have to reverse when you leave.
-If your boot light cannot switch off, please “red proof” it with red cellophane so that it only emits dim red light.
+If your boot light cannot switch off, “red proof” it with red cellophane or remove the bulb.

-- Please note: Red light can also affect your dark adaption, so keep it dim.
-A suitable solution is to use a simple cheap torch with layers of red cellophane taped to the front (you can also coat the bulb with red nail varnish).
-Guideline: if you shine it on your star maps during the day and you can see the light, it is too bright.
+- Very bright red lights are also detrimental for your dark adaption, so keep it dim.
+Use a simple cheap torch with layers of red cellophane taped to the front (you can also coat the bulb with red nail varnish).
+If you can see your red light on your star maps during daytime it’s too bright.

-Green laser pointers are excellent tools for pointing out stars and constellations, and for use as a finder to locate deep sky objects with your telescope.
+Green laser pointers are excellent tools for pointing out stars and constellations, and for use as finders to locate deep sky objects with your telescope.
 They are also potentially dangerous.
-Make sure you meet the relevant registration and licensing requirements for your laser.
-A bright green lasers can also affect your night vision and show up in astro-imaging, so please use them sparingly.
+Make sure you comply with the relevant registration and licensing requirements for your laser.
+Bright green lasers can also affect your night vision and show up in astro-images, so please use them sparingly.

 - Keep it 5mW or below

-- Never point at people, aircraft, animals or any surfaces
+- Never point it at people, aircraft, animals or any surfaces that will reflect it

-- Warn people that you are going to use a laser
+- Warn people that you are going to point a laser in their direction

-Please note: The Laser Safety Officer can request that you abide to these and other relevant laser rules.
-If you do not comply, he/she may take your laser for safe keeping and return it upon your departure.
+Please note: The Laser Safety Officer can request that you abide by these and other relevant laser rules.
+If you do not comply, he/she may take your laser for safekeeping and return it upon your departure.